logicalclocks/hopsworks/docs/admin/oauth2/create-okta-client.md

 # Create An Application in Okta

 This example uses an Okta development account to create an application that will represent a Hopsworks client in the identity provider.
+To create a developer account go to [Okta developer](https://developer.okta.com/signup/).

-To register a client go to _Applications_ and click on **Create App Integration**.
+After creating a developer account register a client by going to _Applications_ and click on **Create App Integration**.

   <figure>
     <a  href="../../../assets/images/admin/oauth2/okta.png">